ltaoming/ArbitrageGainer/README.md

     "historicalPNL": 5000.0
   }
   ```

+## Performance Optimization and Testing
+### Performance Testing
+#### Historical Arbitrage Analysis Time Performance
+For this performance test, our first checkpoint is called right before the historical arbitrage analysis is performed.
+The second checkpoint is called right after the analysis is completed.
+These two checkpoint wrap up the `let historicalPairs = performHistoricalAnalysis()` function call
+where the time difference between these two checkpoints is calculated to determine the time taken for the historical arbitrage analysis.
+For this analysis, our average time taken for the historical arbitrage analysis is around 2 seconds.

+### Cross-Traded Currencies Identification Time

+### Time to First Order
+For this performance test, our first checkpoint is called right after our api endpoint `/start-trading` is being called.
+The second checkpoint is called right before the first order is being placed to exchange.
+These two checkpoints wrap up the functionality including history performance analysis, get cross traded pairs from database,
+track the pairs using websocket connectioned to the polygon, and the evaluation of a legit arbitrage opportunity.
+The time difference between these two checkpoints is calculated to determine the time taken for the first order to be placed.
+For this analysis, our average time taken for the first order to be placed is around 7 - 8 seconds.

+### Performance Optimization
+For the performance optimization, we have implemented the following strategies:
+- find all the possible parallelism in the code and make sure that the code is running in parallel as much as possible.
+- Use error tunning to retrieve errors as quickly as possible.
+- parallelize the io operations and data calculations

+From our analysis of the codebase, we found out there are two possible optimization we can do to improve the performance
+of the application by using parallelism.
+We firstly parallelize the `connectionTasks` function to make sure that the server
+can subscribe and track multiple pairs at the same time.
+This will help to reduce the time taken to track pairs sequentially,
+and possibly leading to missing out on some arbitrage opportunities.
+Secondly, we parallelize the `emitOrder` function to make
+sure that the server can place multiple orders at the same time.
+This will help to reduce the time as we are forced to emit
+at least two orders (buy and sell) for each arbitrage opportunity.

+We also optimized our error handing process to make sure that we can retrieve errors as quickly as possible.
+By using error handling,
+the error will stop at a stage of the pipe such that it will not be propagated to the next stage of the pipe.

+### Optimization Result
+According to our performance testing, we have been able to reduce the time taken for the first time to order from 9 - 9.5 seconds to 7 - 8 seconds.

 ## Unit Testing

 Unit Testing is being done using a separate F# project `ArbitrageGainerTest` with the NUnit Library.